"I hope to stay here until the last days of my life."

 A 3D printed house, a self-built future

 “When I found out that I was going to be the first person in America to move into a 3D printed house, I thought it was really cool,” Shea said.
-“The same people I ran from now help me run.
-If you've been on both sides of the fence, you know some people just need a little bit of encouragement and support. "
+"The same people I ran from now help me run.
+If you've been on both sides of the fence, you know some people just need a little encouragement and support."

 The community was founded in 2015 and created by the real estate developer Alan Graham, who had spent the past two decades volunteering on the streets of Austin through a project called Mobile Loaves & Fishes.
 The Community First!
 Village to test new technologies in the construction field was a natural extension of his willingness to experiment.